Evolutionary games on the lattice: Payoffs affecting birth and death rates: Introduction

 To define a spatial analog of the replicator equation, we employ the framework of interacting particle systems by positioning the players on an infinite grid.
 Our spatial game is then described by a continuous-time Markov chain $\eta_t$ whose state space maps the $d$-dimensional lattice into the set of strategies $\{1, 2 \}$, with $\eta_t (x)$ denoting the strategy at vertex $x$.
 Players being located on a geometrical structure, space can be included in the form of local interactions by assuming that the payoff of each player is computed based on the strategy of her neighbors.
 More precisely, we define the interaction neighborhood of vertex $x$ as

 where $M$ is referred to as the dispersal range.
 Letting $f_j (x, \eta)$ denote the fraction of type~$j$ players in the neighborhood of vertex $x$, the payoff of $x$ is then defined as

 which can be viewed as the spatial analog of \eqref{eq:payoff-nospace}.
 The dynamics is again derived by interpreting the payoff as a fitness.
-More precisely, we think of a payoff as either a birth rate or a death rate depending on its sign: if the player at vertex $x$ has a positive payoff then, at rate this payoff, one of her neighbors chosen uniformly at random adopts the strategy at $x$, while if she has a negative payoff then, at rate minus this payoff, she adopts the strategy of one of her neighbors again chosen uniformly at random.
+More precisely, we think of a payoff as either a birth rate or a death rate depending on its sign: if the player at vertex $x$ has a positive payoff, then at rate this payoff, one of her neighbors chosen uniformly at random adopts the strategy at $x$, while if she has a negative payoff, then at rate minus this payoff, she adopts the strategy of one of her neighbors again chosen uniformly at random.
 This is described formally by the Markov generator

 where configuration $\eta_x$ is obtained from configuration $\eta$ by changing the strategy at vertex $x$ and leaving the strategy at the other vertices unchanged, and where the constant $N$ is simply the common size of the interaction neighborhoods.
+Note that $L$ indeed defines a unique Markov process according to, for example, Theorem B3 in Liggett \cite{liggett_1999}.
 Model \eqref{eq:brown-hansell} is inspired from the spatial version of Maynard Smith's evolutionary games introduced by Brown and Hansell \cite{brown_hansell_1987}.
-Their model allows for any number of players per vertex and the dynamics includes three components: migration, death due to crowding and a game step.
-Our model only retains the game step.
-We also point out that the model obtained from the spatial game \eqref{eq:brown-hansell} by assuming that the population is well mixing, called the mean-field approximation, is precisely the replicator equation \eqref{eq:replicator}, therefore the consequences of the inclusion of space and stochasticity can indeed be understood through the comparison of both models which, as we show later, disagree in many ways.
+Their model allows for any number of players per vertex, and the dynamics includes three components: migration, death due to crowding and birth or death based on the value of the payoff.
+Our model only retains the third component.
+We also point out that the model obtained from~\eqref {eq:brown-hansell} by assuming that the population is well mixing, called the mean-field approximation, is precisely the replicator equation~\eqref{eq:replicator}.
+Therefore the consequences of the inclusion of space and stochasticity can indeed be understood through the comparison of both models, which as we show later, disagree in many ways.
+In fact, the original model of Brown and Hansell is also studied numerically in \cite{durrett_levin_1994} where it is used to argue that the inclusion of space and/or stochasticity can lead to drastic behavior changes.

-\subsection{Main results.}
+\subsection{Main results}

+We now study the limiting behavior of the spatial game.
+Unless explicitly stated otherwise, all the results below apply to the process starting from Bernoulli product measures in which the density of each strategy is positive and constant across space: